 3. Try Some Orecchiette: A Tasty Treat

-Stroll through the old city and one can see women of south Italy busy rolling up the pasta on the streets.
+Stroll through the old city, and you can see women of South Italy busy rolling up the pasta on the streets.
 Orecchiette is a type of pasta that resembles buttons and is popularly consumed with pork or seafood.
-The Puglian cuisine includes orecchiette in every meal pairing it with either meat or vegetables such as turnip tops, tomatoes and olives.
-It is a simple pasta dish with not too many flavors but tastes best when paired with white wine.
+Puglian cuisine includes orecchiette in every meal, pairing it with either meat or vegetables such as turnip tops, tomatoes, and olives.
+It is a simple pasta dish with few flavors but tastes best when paired with white wine.

 4. Retail Therapy: Shop Unlimited

-Via Sparano is a popular shopping street in that starts from the University of Aldo Moro and ends at Corso Vittorio Emanuele.
-Not far away from the Bari central station, Via Sparano has all the high-end retail stores in its kitty.
-Ranging from H&M to Armani and Pandora, one can find the latest fashion apparel and accessories in this street.
-There are few souvenir shops around as well along with numerous cafes and restaurants dotting the street.
-It is a trendy street to shop, stroll and people watch.
+Via Sparano is a popular shopping street that starts from the University of Aldo Moro and ends at Corso Vittorio Emanuele.
+Not far from the Bari central station, Via Sparano has all the high-end retail stores in its kitty.
+From H&M to Armani and Pandora, one can find the latest fashion apparel and accessories on this street.
+There are few souvenir shops and numerous cafes and restaurants dotting the street.
+It is a trendy street to shop, stroll, and people-watch.

 Places To Visit In Bari In January

-Bari in Winters might not be ideal for a beach vacation, however, the afternoons are pleasant and allow you to go sightseeing:
+Bari in winter might not be ideal for a beach vacation.
+However, the afternoons are pleasant and allow you to go sightseeing:

 1. Basilica Di San Nicola: With A Wide Religious Significance